 Most used: Compress PDF (fit upload limits), Merge PDF (combine readings).

-The file is sensitive, the upload is the risk, and the actual edit (smaller, joined, split) is something a browser can already do.
+The file is sensitive, the upload is the risk, and the actual work (whether that's compressing, splitting, converting to Markdown for an LLM, or counting tokens) is something a browser can do already.
 PDFShore is the tool when the document matters more than the convenience of someone else's cloud.